Bug report #13203

 Anyone who was in this discussion 3 years ago, could you please check if this default option still makes sense?
 I could not see any problems when disabling this option (Ignore Shapefile Encoding), but if option is active by default if interferes with drag and drop usage.

-#5 Updated by Minoru Akagi about 9 years ago
+#5 Updated by Minoru Akagi over 9 years ago

 Hi,